Tuesday, October 29, 2024

 A three-part disquisition, in which we celebrate the Golden Age of drinking and mountaineering.

 Nobody who reads Peaks, Passes, and Glaciers, a collection of the earliest effusions "by Members of the Alpine Club", can fail to be impressed by their capacity.
 Not just for adventure – so much can be taken for granted in the protagonists of this heroic era – but for their consumption of alcoholic beverages.
-Yes, you read that right: drinking while climbing was more than merely acceptable; it was de rigueur.
+Yes, you read that right: drinking while climbing was more than merely acceptable; in those days, it was de rigueur.

-For this truly was the golden age of alcoholic alpinism.
+For this was the true golden age of alcoholic alpinism.
 Strictly speaking, of course, the term “Golden Age” refers not to the potations but only to the pioneering climbs between Alfred Wills’s ascent of the Wetterhorn in 1854 and Edward Whymper’s conquest of the Matterhorn in 1865 – the phrase was coined by the controversial W A B Coolidge, an Oxford don-turned-mountaineer who doubtless enjoyed his port at High Table.

-Yet alcohol stood at the very heart of the alpinistic enterprise.
+Yet alcohol stood at the very heart of this alpinistic enterprise.
 Paging through the inaugural volume of Peaks, Passes, and Glaciers (1859), for example, we find a “W. Mathews, Jun.” gearing up at a village in the Val de Bagnes for an attempt on the Graffeineire, or Grand Combin:

 Our next step was to settle the commissariat for the three days’ march.
 We took six loaves of bread, a quantity of excellent cold chamois, a piece of cheese, chocolate, sugar, and ten bottles of sour white wine.
 Wine is always a heavy and troublesome thing to carry, but it is not easy to dispense with it, and I have always found a mixture of wine, snow, and sugar a very refreshing beverage at great altitudes.
 Simond was greatly dissatisfied that there was no vin rouge; “ Le vin blanc,” said he, “coupe toujours les jambes” – a result which happily we did not experience.